- Home

 Vision Zero is an international traffic safety project that aims to eliminate all traffic fatalities and serious injuries by improving roadway networks.
 The Safe System approach is a framework that rethinks transportation safety to anticipate human error and mitigate harm when these mistakes occur.

 The most vulnerable road users include pedestrians, cyclists, and e-scooters.
-Active transportation data provides crucial information to improve bicycle and pedestrian safety, allowing you to create a safe city that puts these users first.
+Active transportation safety data is crucial make the right decisions to improve cyclist and pedestrian safety.

 According to data from the National Highway Traffic Safety Administration, almost 9000 pedestrians, bicyclists, and other non-motorists were killed in motor vehicle crashes in the US in 2022.
 This was a 56.5 percent jump in fatalities compared to 2013.